 This post contains affiliate links.

 **This is a guest post, written by Lynn Sayre Visser, MSN, RN, CEN, CPEN, CLNC, PHN who is a registered nurse with over twenty-five years of diverse experience including pre-hospital care, emergency department, intensive care unit, post-anesthesia care unit, and organ procurement.
-Ms. Visser is the co-author of the 2015 American Journal of Nursing Award Winning Book entitled Fast Facts for the Triage Nurse.
+Ms. Visser is the author of Rapid Access Guide for Triage and Emergency Nurses: Chief Complaints with High Risk Presentations and Fast Facts for the Triage Nurse: An Orientation and Care Guide in a Nutshell, which was awarded third place in the 2015 American Journal of Nursing Book of the Year Awards in the Critical Care-Emergency category.
+The Fast Facts book is in its second edition which offers continuing education contact hours!
+This book is available in the United Kingdom under the title Essentials for the Triage Nurse.
 Thank you Lynn for offering your expertise to newbies!

 Also, please note that this post is MASSIVE.
 There are tons of headers if you are looking for something specific, but all of the information is essential to newbies in the ED.
 Lynn discusses everything from triage to EMTALA, to ED specific certifications and professional development.
 So get cozy, grab some coffee, and get ready to learn all things ED!

 Welcome to the Exciting World of an Emergency Department Nurse!